rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 *enhancements*

-- There is a new "amqp" URI scheme, which can provide all of the information required to connect to an AMQP server in one URI.
+- There is a new "amqp" URI scheme, which can describe all of the information required to connect to an AMQP server in one URI.
   The Java client, the Erlang client and the .NET client all support this URI scheme on connect.
-  See the [AMQP URI](http://www.rabbitmq.com/uri-spec.html) specification for more information.
+  See the [AMQP URI](http://www.rabbitmq.com/uri-spec.html) page for more information.
 (24453)